clarkmains/dynamodb-import-s3-cdk-example/README.md

-# dynamodb-import-s3-example
+# DynamoDB S3 Table Import Example

-DynamoDB S3 Table Import Example
+Repository for an article on [clarkmains.com](https://clarkmains.com).